pospisilboh/Memgraph/Forename/README.md

 - [Master Data Management](https://en.wikipedia.org/wiki/Master_data_management)
 - ...

-Main `business features` of our solution are:
+The main `business features` of our solution are:
 - <a href="#Forenames clusters analyzer">Forenames clusters analyzer</a>
 - <a href="#Forenames clusters graph analyzer">Forenames clusters graph analyzer</a>
 - <a href="#Forename recommendation">Forename recommendation</a>